Trauma is very common, totally unrecognized.

 Things do not always turn out as hoped.
-Infants and children can evolve in toxic environments – chaotic, neglectful or abusive – which have lasting effects on their emotional lives, cognitive potential, mental health and physical health.
+Infants and children can evolve in environments that can be chaotic, neglectful or abusive and have toxic effects on their emotional lives, cognitive potential, mental health and physical health.

 - detrimental coping mechanisms, for example the use of food, drink, drugs to feel better